This page covers the following products: Air Fresheners, including Car Deodorizers, Essential Oils, Incense, and Scented Candles.

 With our animals’ sense of smell at 40 times that of humans, these smells do even more damage to their bodies.
 We know when we encounter a smell we do not like, we have to leave.
-The animals, however, are stuck in our households, and do not have a lot of places to go to get away if we are liberally exposing them to toxic scents which we liberally use to make our environment smell nice.
+The animals, however, are stuck in our households, our cars, and do not have a lot of places to go to get away if we are liberally exposing them to toxic scents which we liberally use to make our environment smell nice.

-These TOXIC PRODUCTS change their chemistry via inhalation and sometimes contact primarily affecting the liver, spleen, kidneys and heart, adding to their “toxic load”.
-This includes all living creatures in your households, birds too!
+These TOXIC PRODUCTS change their chemistry, their cellular structure via inhalation primarily affecting the liver, spleen, kidneys and heart, adding to their “toxic load”.
+This includes all living beings in your environments, humans and birds too.

 Air Fresheners including Car Deodorizers

 Not only are these products a huge environmental concern and waste because they will be dumped into landfill, they are ALL extremely TOXIC for any organic body.
 Please do not buy them or use them.
 They are just BAD.
 Just complete toxicity.
 And those cardboard Christmas trees hanging from the driver’s rear-view mirror, I see which are still around, TOXIC!